 Commodity price risk - The value of the Company's mineral resource properties is related to the price of various commodities and the outlook for them.
 Commodity prices have historically fluctuated widely and are affected by numerous factors outside of the Company's control, including, but not limited to, industrial retail demand, central bank lending, forward sales by producers and speculators, level of worldwide production and short-term changes in supply and demand.
-Price risk to which the Company is exposed include its investment in equities which is comprised of shares held in Dawson, which are designated as available-for-sale and listed on the TSXV.
+Price risk to which the Company is exposed include its investment in equities which is comprised of shares held in Dawson, which are designated as FVTPL and listed on the TSXV.
 A \$0.01 change in the quoted share price would change the fair value of the investments by approximately \$1,500.
-The change would be recorded in accumulated other comprehensive income (loss).
+The change would be recorded in profit or loss.

-Fair Value - The Company has various financial instruments comprised of cash and cash equivalents, trade and other receivables, investments in equities and trade and other payables.
+Fair Value - The Company has various financial instruments comprised of cash and cash equivalents, trade and other receivables, investment in equities and trade and other payables.